 The Municipal Disaster Management Plan has been developed and adopted by the Municipal Council in May 2018; and it is under review and needs to be adopted by end of June 2023.
-The Disaster Management Sector Plan reflecting the disaster risks, disaster risk reduction, climate change issues, and funding arrangements is attached and referred to as ANNEXURE C. The Municipality has identified projects towards ensuring risk reduction, which includes; the creation of fire breaks, installation of lightning conductors, capacity building/workshops and relief interventions.
+The Disaster Management Sector Plan reflecting the disaster risks, disaster risk reduction, climate change issues, and funding arrangements.
+The plan was adopted by council on the 26th of April 2023 and referred to as ANNEXURE C. The Municipality has identified projects towards ensuring risk reduction, which includes; the creation of fire breaks, installation of lightning conductors, capacity building/workshops and relief interventions.
 The municipality will be responsible for all these projects.
 The sector departments have also identified projects towards risk reduction, which includes planting of trees as windbreakers, human vaccination, emergency fire drills, training of farmers and school-based disaster management.